sechope/sechope23.github.io/index.md

 Authors will be notified of decisions by March 23, 2022.

 ## Submission server
-Proposals can be submitted via HotCRP.
-This page will be updated with the submission server closer to the submission deadline.
+Proposals can be submitted via HotCRP at https://hotcrp.sechope23.ieee-security.org/.

 ## Conflicts of interest